aakll/hiv-protease-binding-predictor/README.md

 └── runtime.txt         # For Streamlit cloud
 ```
 ---
+## Sustainable Development Goals Alignment

+This project contributes to **SDG 3: Good Health and Well-being** (Target 3.3: End epidemics of AIDS, tuberculosis, malaria by 2030) by accelerating HIV drug discovery through AI-powered virtual screening.
+By reducing computational time by and enabling rapid identification of potential protease inhibitors, this approach can decrease drug development costs and timelines, ultimately improving access to affordable HIV treatments globally.

+---
 ## Limitations and Future Work

   - Dataset is limited to 50 ligands and a single protein (1HVR)